Doom2D/Doom2D-Forever/README.md

 Compilation
 -----------
-The source code can be compiled using Borland Delphi 7.
-Project file is located in /DF Sources/Doom2DF.dpr.
+The source code can be compiled using Borland Delphi 7, except masterserver in /Master/ that can be compiled using gcc (mingw32).
+Game project file is located in /DF Sources/Doom2DF.dpr.
+Before compiling, create /Bin/ and /Temp/ folders for project output.

 Website
 -------